John Lambton, 3rd Earl of Durham: Military service

 As a young man Durham served as a lieutenant in the Coldstream Guards and later became Honorary Colonel of the Durham Heavy Brigade, Royal Artillery, the 6th Battalion Northumberland Fusiliers and the 8th Battalion Durham Light Infantry.
 He was awarded the Volunteer Officers Decoration on 6 February 1903.

 Later life

 Lord Durham visited British India to attend the 1903 Delhi Durbar held in January 1903 to celebrate the succession of King Edward VII as Emperor of India.
 He was made a Knight Companion of the Garter in 1909 and admitted to the Privy Council in 1911.
-He bore the Queen Consort's Ivory Rod with Dove at the Coronation of King George V in 1911 and was Lord High Steward to George V during his visit to India from 1911 to 1912.
+He bore the Queen Consort's Ivory Rod with Dove at the coronation of George V and Mary in 1911 and was Lord High Steward to George V during his visit to India from 1911 to 1912.

 Lord Durham served as Lord-Lieutenant of County Durham from 1884 to 1928 and from 1919 to 1928 he was Chancellor of the University of Durham.